somerwalker/ai-transformation-playbook/README.md

 The AI Transformation Playbook introduces a practical operating model that helps organizations move from experimentation to disciplined execution.
 It focuses on intake, prioritization, governance, delivery coordination, and measurement of business outcomes.

-## Common Reasons AI Initiatives Fail

-Many organizations begin exploring artificial intelligence with enthusiasm, but struggle to move beyond experimentation.

-Common obstacles include:

-- unclear ownership of AI initiatives
-- inconsistent evaluation of opportunities
-- lack of governance for risk and compliance
-- poor coordination between business and technical teams
-- insufficient data readiness
-- unclear success metrics
-- limited operational adoption

-These challenges are rarely technical in nature.
-Most stem from missing organizational structure around how AI initiatives are evaluated, prioritized, governed, and delivered.

-The AI Transformation Playbook addresses these gaps by introducing a practical operating model for managing AI initiatives from initial idea through operational deployment.

 ## AI Transformation Workflow

 ```mermaid